U.S. blacklisting threatens to derail $1 billion Chinese tech IPO | The Japan Times

 SenseTime and Megvii are trying to reduce their reliance on American software and circuitry by developing their own chips.
 Monday’s blacklisting could further decouple the two Chinese companies from the U.S. in terms of tech and funding.
 Megvii said on its WeChat social media feed the U.S. blacklisting was “unsubstantiated” and that the company complies with all regulations in the markets in which it operates.
 SenseTime and China’s Ministry of Commerce didn’t immediately respond to requests for comment.

-Chinese AI has raised hackles in Washington like no other segment of the country’s vast corporate machine, in part because of the welter of headlines daily proclaiming how it may surpass the U.S. Broadly defined as anything from autonomous driving and robot waiters to facial recognition systems, names like Megvii and SenseTime are joined by established players including Huawei, Tencent Holdings Ltd. and Didi Chuxing Inc. in an effort that’s intended to seal China’s place at the nexus of the modern global economy.
+Chinese AI has raised hackles in Washington like no other segment of the country’s vast corporate machine, in part because of the welter of headlines daily proclaiming how it may surpass the United States.
+Broadly defined as anything from autonomous driving and robot waiters to facial recognition systems, names like Megvii and SenseTime are joined by established players such as Huawei, Tencent Holdings Ltd. and Didi Chuxing Inc. in an effort that’s intended to seal China’s place at the nexus of the modern global economy.

 It’s unclear how foreign investors may respond to Monday’s decision.
 Megvii counts Qiming Venture Partners and Chinese AI guru Lee Kai-Fu’s Sinovation Ventures as backers.
 SenseTime won funding from global powerhouses from Fidelity International and Silver Lake to Tiger Global and SoftBank Group Corp., en route to a valuation of $7.5 billion.